thltsui/cfDNA-FRIME/README.md

 **data_preprocessing**: Contains files and scripts for preprocessing the data used in the simulation and analysis.

+After running the jupyter notebooks under the **script** folder, the following two folders will also be generated.

 **simulation_results**: Stores the results and outputs generated from running the FRIME simulations.

 **data_analysis**: Contains the analysis results and findings obtained from comparing the FRIME simulations with clinical cell-free DNA fragment profiles.